 During the first two seasons, this happened several times - starting with the second episode.
 The original public defender, Sheila, vanished from the show and even failed to make the listing for the show on IMDB!

-NUMB3RS: This happens a lot with pilots that get picked up, like for instance this show.
+NUMB3RS, as often happens with pilots which are picked up.
 Originally, the Rob Morrow character wasn't Charlie's brother, nor was he Rob Morrow.

 NYPD Blue: Det.
 Lesniak just stopped appearing after season 3.
 No explanation was ever given.
 The series lost quite a few leading characters, but usually they were described as moving on to other jobs, or were killed of outright.